pescode/vcorva/_posts/2018-01-09-basic-rules-for-walking-in-the-mountains.md

 subtitle: An educational game made with Unity / WebGL

 ---
-After a long time out of game development, I got the opportunity to come back with this educational game made with Unity/WebGL for [Legends of Learning](legendsoflearning.com).
+After a long time out of game development, I got the opportunity this year to come back with this educational game made with Unity/WebGL for [Legends of Learning](legendsoflearning.com).

 ![](/images/purrmath02.jpg)